 Gummy Smile Beirut Lebanon is simply when patients show excess of gum when they smile.

-As an international cosmetic dentist and oral surgeon — Head of Oral Surgery at CMC Hospital Beirut (Johns Hopkins affiliated), holder of an MSc in Laser Dentistry from RWTH Aachen, Germany, and founder of Smile Infinity Medical Centers across 12 countries — Dr. Habib brings world-class expertise to every procedure, from subtle gum contouring to full smile transformations.
+As an international cosmetic dentist and oral surgeon — Head of Oral Surgery at CMC Hospital Beirut (Johns Hopkins affiliated), holder of an MSc in Laser Dentistry from RWTH Aachen, Germany, and founder of Smile Infinity Medical Centers — present in 12 countries across 4 continents, spanning the Middle East, Africa, Europe and North America — Dr. Habib brings world-class expertise to every procedure, from subtle gum contouring to full smile transformations.

 ISO Gummy Smile beirut lebanon